merkle-open/NitroNetSitecore/docs/installation.md

 }
 ```

-###### Microsoft.DependencyInjection
-When you are using NitroNet for Sitecore with Microsoft.DependencyInjection then there is nothing to do to active the IoC framework.
-The */App_Config/Include/NitroNet/DependencyInjection.config* is automatically installed with this NuGet and sets up the activation.

 #### (B) With another IoC Framework
 You don't like Unity and you design your application with an other IoC framework?
 No Problem.